Grants and benefits to help you pay your energy bills

 If you get Pension Credit

 You should get the Warm Home Discount if you or your partner got the Guarantee Credit element of Pension Credit on 11 August 2024.
 This is known as the ‘core group’.
 You don’t need to apply – payments are automatic.
-You should get a letter from your supplier between October and December confirming the payment.
+You should get a letter from your supplier between October 2024 and early January 2025 confirming the payment.

 You are not part of the core group if you only get the Savings Credit element of Pension Credit.
 You should check if you can apply for the Warm Home Discount if you get other benefits.